DopamineDriven/nest-kafka/README.md

 - now you can monitor Kafka like a helicopter parent does their college freshman

 ## Three separate repos within the api-gateway directory for Separation of Concerns
-1. api-gateway
+1. api-gateway-service
-2. auth
+2. auth-microservice
-3. billing
+3. billing-microservice
-- The api-gateway __dir interacts with HTTP requests
+- The api-gateway-service __dir interacts with HTTP requests
-- The billing __dir is a microservice for handling billing
+- The billing-microservice __dir is a microservice for handling billing
-- The auth __dir is a microservice for handling users and sensitive info such as stripe ids
+- The auth-microservice __dir is a microservice for handling users and sensitive info such as stripe ids